Huang Poren: Exhibitions

-Huang Poren’s sculptures have become incorporated into textbooks, and hence his works have become collections in galleries across Taiwan.
+Huang Poren's sculptures have become incorporated into textbooks, and hence his works have become collections in galleries across Taiwan.
 In addition, his works have also gained increasing popular with private collectors, especially in Hong Kong, Beijing, Taipei, Singapore, Seoul and Tokyo, and is gradually including the Middle East, Europe and the US.
 Huang Poren encourages his collectors to play with and touch his works, and through the constant contact, feel the profound heritage within the creations.
 One collector initially thought of The Dog's Notes as rugged, but through constant handling and awareness, realized that The Dog's Notes is in fact extremely refined.
-Each faintly discernible line and block manifests a different pose, and the more interaction with the works, the more feelings are discovered.
+Each faintly discernible line and block manifests a different pose, and the more consideration and handling of the works, the more feelings are discovered.
 The artistic unity of the heart and mind with the works happens only through precise manipulation with the fingers, which is a type of art therapy.
-In addition to appreciating each piece of work in The Dog's Notes with the naked eyes, the most important is the passion arising from the interaction of mind and body as a result of touching.
+In addition to appreciating each piece of work in The Dog's Notes with the eyes, the most important is the passion arising from the interaction of mind and body as a result of touching.
 Each staggered arrangement of explicit and implicit lines reveals unlimited artistic character while narrowing the distance between the viewer and work until the two becomes one.
 The indubitable intimacy, quiet and reliable sense of security, and inspiration to deeper meaning make The Dog's Notes an artistic feast.
 The artist has not only become the Creator, creating the true meaning of freedom and creating a personal world view, but has also become the observer endowed with a limited life that offers infinite possibilities!

 Collections

-In the Art Taipei 2006 art fair, his work, "Happy Time(2006)", was acquired by the National Taiwan Museum of Fine Arts, which again acquired another of his work, Wise Man, during the Art Taipei 2008.
+In the Art Taipei 2006 art fair, his work, Happy Time (2006), was acquired by the National Taiwan Museum of Fine Arts, which again acquired another of his works, Wise Man, during the "Art Taipei" 2008.